minimum-viable-ceremonies/app/README.md

 Visit our [translation page](https://translate.minimal.cards) to translate Minimum Viable Ceremonies into your language!

-In order to publish translations, you'll need to set an API key for Crowdin:
+In order to publish or sync translations, you'll need to set an API key for Crowdin:
 ```shell
 CROWDIN_API_KEY=<API_TOKEN>
 ```